3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

-# FTS locally, encrypt remotely in [RDS](https://aws.amazon.com/rds/postgresql/) using official tools with PostgreSQL
+# Encrypting locally using pgcryto's PGP functions, FTS locally, multi source data injection in [Postgres RDS](https://aws.amazon.com/rds/postgresql/) using _just official tools_ for [HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act) complain

-[HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), [RDS](https://aws.amazon.com/rds/postgresql/) and FTS applied for searching on PostgreSQL
+> Note 1:
+> All the of this presentation is published in this [repository]().
+You will find a lot of folders and information, probably part of a blog series.

+> Note 2:
+> All the work on this article is a **POC** (Proof of concept).

 I've been dealing with an issue that came into my desktop from people of the community, regarding RDS and HIPAA rules.
 There was a confusing scenario whether PostgreSQL was using FTS and encryption on RDS.
 There are a lot of details regarding the architecture, however I think it won't be necessary to dig into very deeply to understand the basics of the present article moto.

 [HIPAA](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act)
 rules are complex and if you need to deal with them, you'll probably need to go through a careful read.

-tl;dr, they tell us to store data encrypted on servers that are not in the premises.
+`tl;dr`? they tell us to store data encrypted on servers that are not in the premises.
 And that's the case of RDS.
 However, all the communications are encrypted using SSL protocol, but is not enough to complain with HIPAA rules.

-CPU resources in RDS are expensive and not constant, which makes encryption and FTS features not very well suited for this kind of service.
+CPU resources in RDS are expensive and not stable sometimes, which makes encryption and FTS features not very well suited for this kind of service.
 I not saying that you can't implement them, just keep in mind that a standard CPU against vCPU could have a lot difference.
-If you want to benchmark your local CPU against RDS vCPU, you can run from `psql` on both:
+If you want to benchmark your local CPU against RDS vCPU, you can run the following query inside `psql` on both instances:

 ```
 \o /dev/null